allan-tulane/sp22-recitation-02-jhartman00/README.md

 - [ ] 6.
 (3 points) $W(n)$ is meant to represent the running time of some recursive algorithm.
 Suppose we always had $a$ processors available to us and we wanted to compute the span of the same algorithm.
 Implement the function `span_calc` to compute the empirical span, where the work of the algorithm is given by $W(n)$.
 Implement `test_compare_span` to create a new comparison function for comparing span functions.
 Derive the asymptotic expressions for the span of the recurrences you used in problem 4 above.
 Confirm that everything matches up as it should.
+  - For span the value a has no influence on the output as it does not apply to the equation.
+When using compare span to compare values I found that when n == 10, a == 2, and b == 2
+    - when f(n) == n^2, S(n) == 130
+    - when f(n) == n, S(n) == 18
+  - This alligns with what we had found for the big O of work, as they would have the same big O as work since the only difference is each equation being multiplied by a constant, a.

 **TODO: your answer goes here**